tildeclub/site/wiki/source/emacs.md

 ### Menu Bar

-The Menu Bar is the series of drop-down menus at the top of an GNU Emacs instance.
+The Menu Bar is the series of drop-down menus at the top of a GNU Emacs instance.
 It gives all the available commands in the current buffer, and shows their corresponding keybindings.

 About Emacs Keybindings
 -----------------------